gajaza/put-site-domain-in-tab-title/README.md

 # Put Site Domain in Tab Title

+You can install the Firefox add-on from [here](https://addons.mozilla.org/en-US/firefox/addon/put-site-domain-in-tab-title/).

 ## Description

 With this extension, tab titles will be prefixed with the domain name of the site open in it.